 Beyond Good and Evil is about as ‘cult classic’ as gaming gets.
-The PS2 and Xbox original remains a fan-favourite 14 years since its 2003 launch.
+The PS2 and Xbox original remains a fan-favourite to this day.
 Beyond Good and Evil 2 was announced with a brief teaser in 2008, before immediately fading into obscurity, joining the likes of Half-Life 3 and, until recently, The Last Guardian, with no sign of a release date, gameplay or any hint of the ability to pre-order the game.

 Until now, that is.

 Despite the name, Beyond Good and Evil 2 is actually a prequel to the original Beyond Good and Evil.

 We don’t have a huge amount of detail on the actual storyline of the game, but the cinematic trailer shown off at Ubisoft’s E3 press conference certainly whets our appetites for a bonkers romp through System 3, with a hugely diverse range of character designs, personalities, buildings and vehicles.